Rob Davis Home Page

 Richard Jacklin ran an Internet consultancy in Leicester for a while but now works for Unipart in Oxford, as intranet manager.
 (February 1998)

 Richard King - news is welcomed.

 Steph Lewis is the mother of Ben (1998) and Charlie (2003).
-She now has a Facebook page and having taught IT in schools for many years, is now undergoing a major career change.
-More news later (June 2012), however see her new web site for dog grooming!
+She now has a Facebook page and having taught IT in schools for many years, is now undergoing a major career change (October 2015).

 Paul Martin says "Here's a bit about myself if you could maybe add to your next site update.
 The main news at the moment is that I get married to Barbara in September so I'm starting to get nervous about that one.
 She's from Chicago so there's all the joys of planning for an overseas wedding to experience!
 From there I'm not sure what we'll end up doing, but I can see us spending at least another couple of years in London.
 To be honest my job has been pretty much the same since '95 really - I arrived at BNP Paribas through a software house but now contract directly.
 The job was ideal - working in London for the New York desk and tons of trips out there armed with a company credit card, but sadly 9/11 put an end to all that.
 I've now switched a similar role on the Tokyo desk where it's pretty quiet as the project reaches 'maturity', though the upside is that I find time to organise a wedding & 5-a-side footie matches within the bank !
 Anyway, I'm glad I found your website & look forward to reading your updates in the future."
 (June 2005).